 - (Past years) Seattle Parks & Recreation.
 Seattle Parks and Recreation has offered discounted tickets that benefited teen programs for at least the last couple years.
 You might keep an eye on the site for announcements.
 Maegen of Sounds Fun Mom mentioned Lacey Parks and Recreation has done a similar deal.
 So maybe the takeaway is – call your local Parks and Recreation department!

 - Online purchase discount.
-If you opt to buy your tickets online, you can pay $29.99 (vs. the regular price of $40.99).
+If you opt to buy your tickets online in advance, you can save up to $15 per ticket.
 However, please note that a processing fee per ticket will be assessed.
 You could possibly save more money with one of the above-mentioned methods.

 - Parking Pass.
-Parking is $12/day, so if you’re planning to go several times you may want to buy a 2017 Season Parking Pass for $50 (note that this pass is available to Season Pass holders ONLY).
+Parking is $15/day, so if you’re planning to go several times you may want to buy a 2019 Season Parking Pass for $50 (note that this pass is available to Season Pass holders ONLY).
 Otherwise you can purchase online in advance to save a couple bucks.